antfu/talks/2025-09-18/src/slides.md

 </v-clicks>

 <!--
-Talk about the benefits of having a plugins system, I would give a few points here.
+Talking about the benefits of having a plugin system, I would give a few points here.

-[click] First it would allow you to build a community around your tool.
-And would give the community power to build extensible features without being blocked by you or the maintainers.
+[click] First, it would allow you to build a community around your tool.
+And it would give the community power to build extensible features without being blocked by you or the maintainers.
 This also means it will scale better.

 [click] Then, as the author or the maintainer, you can also leverage the plugin system to experiment and verify your ideas without breaking changes to the core.
-You can implement an experimental feature as an opt-in plugin for people to try it and iterate it freely, once it's stable enough, you can then consider if you want to merge it to the core, etc.
+You can implement an experimental feature as an opt-in plugin for people to try it and iterate it freely.
+Once it's stable enough, you can then consider if you want to merge it to the core, etc.

-[click] Then, making a plugin system, especially a powerful one, would also help you to design a better architecture for your tool.
+[click] Then, making a plugin system, especially a powerful one, would also help you design a better architecture for your tool.
 You can have a more flexible and extensible architecture, which is also more maintainable in the long run.

-[click] Finally, as we mentioned before, having a plugin system would help your tool to be more extensible and and cover more use cases, which would benefit more people.
+[click] Finally, as we mentioned before, having a plugin system would help your tool to be more extensible and cover more use cases, which would benefit more people.
 -->

 ---